raspberrypilearning/blockscad-coder-keyring/en/step_4.md

 ## Change thickness

-Next, alternate the thickness of the letters to help separate them, and to make your key ring more interesting.
+Next, alternate the thickness of the letters to help separate them, and to make your key ring even better.

 --- task ---
 The letters are currently 2mm thick.